Soccer leagues, player unions team up on concussion protocol

 European Leagues said its members will get more details at their annual meeting, in London on Oct.
 18. The group includes 36 member leagues from 29 countries.

-Soccer’s concussion rules are likely be discussed by IFAB’s expert advisory panels which meet Oct.
+UEFA has asked for soccer’s concussion rules to be discussed by IFAB’s expert advisory panels which meet Oct.
 23 in Zurich.

+“The health of players is of utmost importance and I strongly believe that the current regulations on concussion need updating to protect both the players and the doctors,” UEFA president Aleksander Ceferin said in a statement.

 The next annual meeting of IFAB, where the laws of soccer can be changed by FIFA and the four British soccer federations, is held Feb.
 29 in Northern Ireland.